Suggested Emphasis: Jesus was innocent, but he was killed.

 Learning Activities and Crafts:

->

-> - Pre-view and show the crucifixion portion of a video from a video rental shop.
+- Pre-view and show the crucifixion portion of a DVD/video from a rental shop.
 Choose one carefully and be sure and point out any parts that are depicted in any way different from the bible.

-> - Draw a large and simple cross shape on a paper and divide it into seven parts like a puzzle.
-Using a version of the bible with Jesus’ words in red, help children find the last seven statements Christ made on the cross.
+- Draw a large and simple cross shape on a piece of paper and divide it into seven parts like a puzzle.
+Using a version of the bible with Jesus’ words in red, help children find Christ’s last seven statements on the cross.

-> - Use these instructions for The Story of the Cross to learn a simple way to tell the story using one sheet of paper.
+- Use these instructions for The Story of the Cross to learn a simple way to tell the story using one sheet of paper.

 - Guide the children in reading today’s scripture references.
 Then have them draw about what they have read.
 Use a blank piece of paper or print this worksheet: The Crucifixion of Jesus_Drawing Response